Cricket in the South-West of France is generously sponsored by Blevins Franks,

 Licences!
 It's coming up that time again!

-You will need to go through the Procedure_affiliation to get your club (re-)affiliated for 2014.
+You will need to go through the Affiliation Procedure to get your club (re-)affiliated for 2017.
 This will require you to update the information about club president, secretary and treasurer, before you can action any licences.

-The Guide_iClub tells you how to download the software and set about using it;
+The iClub Guide tells you how to download the software and set about using it;

-The Guide_licences walks you through the process, including the 2014 licence fees (fees unchanged from 2013).
+The Guide Licences walks you through the process, including the 2017 licence fees.
+The fees are unchanged from 2016.

 Design objective for this section: a single repository of authoritative docs, via links.